Pushed to the Bottom: The Experience of Poverty in the United States

 It will take more than just a report to change the debate around poverty in America – to do that, we have to build a movement.

 On March 27, 2019, ATD in the U.S. will take the first steps in that process with an event at The New School for Social Research in New York City.
 The event will bring together policymakers, academics, advocates, and people in poverty to discuss the key findings of our report.
 The first portion of this event will also be live streamed to Facebook – tune in at 6:00 p.m.
 EST on March 27th.

 The following week, on April 4, Harvard University will host a similar discussion, with participation from members of the U.S. MAP national research team, activists from partner nonprofits, and professors from local universities.

 On April 18, partners at the St. Mary’s Center in Oakland will bring the MAP report to the west coast.
 This event will complement the work they are already undertaking with the city, county, and state legislatures to pass resolutions acknowledging the importance of multidimensional poverty and recognizing the MAP Project as key to understanding poverty in the United States.

 On May 10, ATD International will release the global findings with a seminar at the Organization for Economic Cooperation and Development in Paris.
 This multi-lingual seminar will bring together experts from across the international development world.
-Large portions will be live streamed online, and representatives from the U.S. MAP research will be traveling to Paris to participate.
+Live streaming will take place and representatives from the U.S. MAP research will be traveling to Paris to participate.